Are you planning to sell your home or investment property in Edmonton without using a real estate agent? Good! Because Sunrise Home Buyers can help.

 You should decide ahead of time if you’ll consider offering a commission to Edmonton agents who bring their clients to view your property.
 Yes, it is a decent chunk of cash, but it can be worth it to broaden the number of potential buyers.
 Keep in mind, if you are pricing your Edmonton property including that commission, you can negotiate a better deal for a purchaser who comes without an agent.

 On the flip side, if you don’t leave room for any real estate agent’s commission, you’ll be excluding many would-be buyers in the Edmonton real estate market.
 Its a trade-off you will need to decide.

-Over 90% of transactions happen through the MLS, or Multiple Listing Service.
-It’s the primary resource that all the real estate agents in Edmonton use to access information for their clients on any house, condo, land or investment property for sale.
-In addition to historical pricing of Edmonton, Alberta homes, there is much more property and price data available.
+Over 90% of transactions happen with agents listing properties on the market.
+It’s the primary resource that all the real estate agents in Edmonton use to access information for their clients on any house, condo, land, or investment property for sale.
+In addition to historical pricing of Edmonton, and Alberta homes, there is much more property and price data available.

-Back in the day, you had to pay a full commission to get your property on the MLS.
-Now in Edmonton, there are a few brokers who will charge you a flat fee for simply listing your property on the MLS.
+Back in the day, you had to pay a full commission to get your property listed.
+Now in Edmonton, there are a few brokers who will charge you a flat fee for simply listing your property.
 Often, you spend only a few hundred bucks and then only pay a commission if the sale closes.

 All things considered, the MLS is a relatively inexpensive way to market your Edmonton property to a very wide audience.